New South Wales Consolidated Acts

 "authorised officer" has the same meaning as in the Law Enforcement (Powers and Responsibilities) Act 2002 .

-(2) An investigator may apply to an authorised officer for the issue of a search warrant if the investigator believes on reasonable grounds that there is evidence of a contravention of a provision of this Act on any place or land.
+(2) An investigator may apply to an authorised officer for the issue of a search warrant if the investigator believes on reasonable grounds that--

 (a) to enter the place or land specified in the warrant, and

-(b) to search for evidence of a contravention of a provision of this Act, and
+(b) to search for evidence of any of the matters referred to in subsection (2), and

 (c) to exercise the powers of an investigator under subsection (4).

-(a) examine anything (whether or not specified in the warrant) that the investigator believes on reasonable grounds may provide evidence of a contravention of a provision of this Act, and
+(a) examine anything (whether or not specified in the warrant) that the investigator believes on reasonable grounds may provide evidence of any of the matters referred to in subsection (2), and

-(b) seize anything (whether or not specified in the warrant) that the investigator believes on reasonable grounds is connected with a contravention of a provision of this Act.
+(b) seize anything (whether or not specified in the warrant) that the investigator believes on reasonable grounds is connected with any of the matters referred to in subsection (2).

-(5) The power to seize anything that is connected with a contravention of a provision of this Act includes a power to seize anything that will provide evidence of the contravention.
+(5) The power to seize anything that is connected with a matter referred to in subsection (2) includes a power to seize anything that will provide evidence of that matter.

 (7) Division 4 of Part 5 of the Law Enforcement (Powers and Responsibilities) Act 2002 applies to a search warrant issued under this section.

-(8) Nothing in this section limits any of the other functions that may be exercised by an investigator under this Division.
+(8) Nothing in this section limits any of the other functions that may be exercised by an investigator under this Part.